-Instead of sentencing a defendant to a prison term, a judge may choose to sentence a defendant to probation.
-Probation releases a defendant back into the community, but the defendant does not have the same level of freedom as a normal citizen.
-Probation comes with conditions that restrict a probationers behavior, and if the probationer violates one of those conditions, the court may revoke or modify the probation.
+Instead of sentencing a defendant to a prison term, a judge may choose to sentence them to probation.
+Although this releases the person back into the community, they don't have the same level of freedom as a normal citizen.
+Instead, there are a variety of conditions that restrict their behavior, and if they violate one of those conditions, the court may revoke or modify the probation.
 While judges set the conditions, probation officers enforce them by requiring random and scheduled check-ins with the person on probation.

-Because the probationers freedom is at stake, however, the probationer must receive some procedural due process before a court revokes their probation.
-While the decision to revoke probation, just like the decision to grant probation, is at the courts discretion, the court must go through a few procedural requirements before revoking probation.
-The probationer facing revocation doesnt have as many rights during revocation proceedings as they do during the original criminal trial, however.
+Since a person's freedom is at stake, there is a procedural due process before a court can revoke their probation.
+While the decision to revoke probation is at the court's discretion, the court must go through a few procedural requirements before revoking probation.
+The person facing revocation doesn't have as many rights during revocation proceedings as they do during the original criminal trial, however.

-In order to revoke probation, a court must provide the probationer with notice of the proposed revocation and conduct a hearing on the matter.
-The probationer has a right to testify at the hearing, present supporting witnesses, and confront the witnesses against them.
-The probationer also has a right to a neutral hearing body, and must receive a written statement containing the reasons for revoking probation.
+In order to revoke probation, a court must provide an individual with notice of the proposed revocation and conduct a hearing on the matter.
+The person has a right to testify at the hearing, present supporting witnesses, and confront the witnesses against them.
+They also have a right to a neutral hearing body and must receive a written statement containing the reasons for the revocation.

-If there is sufficient evidence, a violation of even a single condition can result in revocation of probation.
+If there's sufficient evidence, a violation of even a single condition can result in the revocation of probation.
 The violated condition must be valid, however.
-If a condition is later found to be unreasonable then violation of that condition will not constitute grounds for revocation.
+If a condition is later found to be unreasonable then a violation of that condition won't constitute grounds for revocation.